cyberlandji/operation-iron-watch-03/01-architecture/firewall-router/firewall-policy.md

 Establish a **"default deny"** baseline on `sentry-gate01` so that:
 - Only explicitly allowed traffic is possible
 - Management access is tightly controlled
-- Future detection/monitoring operates on clear, intentional flows
+- Log relay chain operates on clear, intentional flows

 ---

-## Baseline Posture (LOCKED)
+## Baseline Posture

 UFW is enabled with:
 - `"Default deny incoming"`